 Updated: February 10 2020

-To stay up to date on our 2018 workshops, you can like us on Facebook, follow us on Twitter, or sign up to be a part of our mailing list.
+To stay up to date on our workshops, you can like us on Facebook, follow us on Twitter, or sign up for our mailing list.

 BCWF’s Wetlandkeepers Courses are 2.5 day workshops that educate participants about wetland conservation!
 Upon a community request, BCWF brings the Wetlandkeepers Course into an area to teach wetland mapping, wetland hydrology, amphibian, plant and animal identification and soil sampling.
 This is a hands-on fieldwork course that provides participants will technical skills to steward their own wetland.
 Upon completion of the workshop participants are provided with a Wetlandkeeper certificate, and provided with follow up support by the Wetlands Coordinator.